-Dogs have long been considered "man's best friend," and they have certainly earned the title.
+Dogs have long been considered "man's best friend."
+It's fair to say that they have certainly earned the title.
 The bond between humans and canines is unmistakable.
 Since the domestication of the dog, people have been drawn to them (and they to us).
 Dogs have helped us in so many ways and expect little in return.
 They have hunted with us, kept vermin and pests away, served the military and police, assisted the disabled, and faithfully remained our loyal companions.

 In turn, we care for them and provide them with a good quality of life.
 This is more than a fair trade.
 In fact, it is a downright bargain.
 How did this bond become so strong?
 What can we do to preserve and strengthen it?

 The mysterious history of dogs has been revealed primarily through archaeological research.
 Evidence of prehistoric dog-like creatures shows us that the evolution of the dog can actually be traced back millions of years.
 The transition of some wolves into dogs probably began upwards of 100,000 years ago, but the domesticated dog likely dates back anywhere from 15,000 to 30,000 years.
 Some believe that humans set out to domesticate dogs by "breeding" for specific traits, though this may not actually be the case.
 By nature, dogs are scavengers, so one theory suggests that dogs began to follow human hunters for food.
 Regardless of how it all started, the human-canine bond has blossomed and strengthened over time and will likely continue to grow.